RaitoBezarius/cryptsetup-deluks/README.md

     ./autogen.sh  --sbindir=/sbin
     make

+Now, use:
-Now, use `./src/cryptsetup` to run cryptsetup or `sudo make install` to install permanently.
+- `./src/cryptsetup` to run cryptsetup-deluks
+- or `sudo make install` and `sudo ldconfig` to install permanently.

 Run
 ---